-Haworthia cuspidata is a rosette forming succulent, with star-like rosettes, up to 4 inches (10 cm) across.
-The leaves are lime green to greenish-grey, wedge-shaped, pointed at the tip, with darker green glassy "windowed" translucent areas near tips.
-The flowers are white, borne on a up to 8 inches (20 cm) tall inflorescence.
+Haworthia cuspidata is a rosette-forming succulent with star-like rosettes that grow up to 4 inches (10 cm) in diameter.
+Leaves are lime green to greenish-grey, wedge-shaped, pointed at the tip, and with darker green glassy translucent areas near tips.
+Flowers are white and borne on an up to 8 inches (20 cm) tall inflorescence.

 USDA hardiness zone 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).